TedTschopp/tedt.org/_posts/Swiss Folklore/2023-11-12-The-Well-at-Schwanden.md

 ---
 layout: post

-title: The Well at Schwanden
+title: The Well in the Schächental Valley
 subtitle: A Swiss Folktale from Uri
 quote:
 excerpt: This folktale from the Schächental valley in Uri tells the story of how a miraculous well came to be, thanks to the intervention of a mysterious traveler and the faith of the local people.